fornit1917/jobby/docs/en/overview.md

 ## Usage Guide

 ### Installation

-**Note**: The library is not currently available on NuGet.
-Watch for official announcements.

 To use Jobby, install the Jobby.Core package and a storage package (currently only PostgreSQL is supported):